mantel-group-core-services/terraform-aws-mscs-ssm-maintenancewindows/README.md

 # ssm-maintenance-windows

-Repository for creating SSM Maintenance Windows in SSM Patch Manager.
-This repo follows the Core Services pattern.
+This module is used to deploy a single SSM Maintenance Window with sensible defaults.
+It can be deployed any number of times into an AWS Account in order to achieve patching of EC2 Instances.

-For more information on Core Services, including the coding standards that are used check out he Confluence space: https://mantelgroup.atlassian.net/wiki/spaces/MS/pages/5166432523/Core+Services
+## For Contributors

-This repository has pre-commit hooks so installing pre-commit is required.
+This repository has `pre-commit` hooks so installing `pre-commit` is required.
 Instructions can be found here: https://pre-commit.com/

 ## PatchBaseline Overrides